FedericoFin/Data-Analysis-Proj-2/README.md

 ## Data-Analysis-Project
-### Project 2 - Relations between education, patents, work sector and income over time-V6
+### Relations between education, patents, work sector and income over time

 The purpose of this project is to investigate the relations between education, patents, work sector and income over a specific period of time, for which we have the data available.
 The objective is to support, through data analysis, four theories that I formulated.